akosiorek/akosiorek.github.io/_notes/2022-06-20-masking_repr_learning_vision.markdown

 As we will see later on, reconstruction is not always necessary.
 But this is what your brain is doing all the time!

+[^VAE-AC]: ["Variational Autoencoder with Arbitrary Conditioning" by Ivanov et al.](https://arxiv.org/abs/1806.02382) was the first paper that got me thinking about image inpainting.

 <figure id='blind_spot'>
   <img style="display: box; margin: auto" src="{{site.url}}/resources/masked_image_modelling/blind_spot.webp" alt="blind spot"/>
   <figcaption align='center'>